Warner Oland: Early years

 Oland was born in the village of Nyby, Bjurholm Municipality, Västerbotten County, Sweden.
 He claimed that his vaguely Asian appearance was due to possessing some Mongolian ancestry, though his known ancestry contains no indication that this was so.
+In his native Sweden, one theory (to explain his appearance) is that Oland's family was possibly of Sami heritage.
+According to a 2024 biography, there are plenty of Sami people near Oland's place of birth, but that there is not much in Oland's family tree that would suggest that they were of Sami heritage.

-When he was 13, Oland's family emigrated to the United States, in November 1892, on board the S/S Thingvalla, which sailed from Christiania, Norway, to New York.
+When he was 13, Oland's family immigrated to the United States, in November 1892, on board the S/S Thingvalla, which sailed from Christiania, Norway, to New York.
 After an initial stay in New York City, the family settled in New Britain, Connecticut.
 Educated in Boston, Oland spoke English and his native Swedish, and eventually translated some of the plays of August Strindberg.

 As a young man, Oland pursued a career in theater, at first working on set design while developing his skills as a dramatic actor.
 In 1906, he was signed to tour the country with the troupe led by Russian-American actress Alla Nazimova (1879–1945).
 The following year, he met and married the playwright and portrait painter Edith Gardener Shearn (1872-1968).
 Shearn made an ideal partner for Oland.
 She mastered Swedish, helping him with the translation of Strindberg's works that they jointly published in book form in 1912.